August 10, 2025

 Before we jump into alternatives, let's be honest about why you're probably here.
 Milanote is decent, but it's got some real limitations:

-No offline work.
+• No offline work.
 Internet cuts out?
 Your workflow stops.
-Not ideal for creative professionals who travel or work in spotty connection areas.
+Not ideal if you travel or work in areas with unreliable internet.

 What Actually Matters in a Creative Workspace